How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 In addition, an ever-increasing number of companies depend on technology to carry out their daily operations, but cyber threats, like ransomware, can halt your business in an instant.
 Widespread appreciation that prevention is better than a cure has led to growing importance of cyber security and demand for solutions ensuring their resilience.
 For example, more SaaS customers now require regular vulnerability assessments, and having proof of security testing can also help you to generate more business.

 Vulnerability assessments are automated processes performed by scanners.
 This makes them accessible to a wide audience.
-Many of the scanners are geared towards cyber security experts, but there are solutions tailored for IT managers and developers in organisations without dedicated security teams.
+Many of the scanners are geared towards cyber security experts, but there are solutions tailored for IT managers and developers in organizations without dedicated security teams.

 With the right tools in hand, you can perform a vulnerability assessment by working through the following steps: